AsjerS/DSTE/README.md

 ## Setup & Installation

-Download the folder called `DSTE` from this Github page, and open the `index.html` file to use the application.
-It should open the program in a browser by default.
+Download [DSTE-Local](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/AsjerS/DSTE/tree/main/DSTE-Local), unzip it, and open the `index.html` file to use the application.
+It should open the program in your default browser.

-## Shortcuts
+## Shortcut guide

 | Action                    | Shortcut             |
 |---------------------------|----------------------|